 NOTE: Although it is important that you present your tenancy in the best possible light, you should never do anything that makes you feel uncomfortable.
 Keep your own mental and physical health in mind as you go through this process.
 There are many brokers and landlords who are out there to help you find an apartment, but there are others who may not act as ethically.

 One particular issue that many domestic violence survivors encounter is bad credit.
 If you do have a bad credit history, the landlord will most likely find this out when they do a credit search.
 You can do things now to improve your credit.

 - Face any credit history issues and take positive steps to address bad credit

 - Download your credit report from the federal government’s three major credit-reporting agencies at AnnualCreditReport.com

 - Improve your credit history by contacting an advocate who can recommend appropriate steps to address credit issues.
-Neighborhood Trust Financial Partners and The Financial Clinic are nonprofit organizations that offer free assistance.
+Neighborhood Trust Financial Partners is a nonprofit organization that offers free assistance.

 - NYC Housing Ambassadors and financial counselors offer free financial counseling throughout the city.
 Click here for contact information and a calendar of events.
 You can also schedule a one-on-one financial counseling session directly by calling 311 and asking for “financial counseling for affordable housing.”

 - New York City’s Financial Empowerment Centers have professional, financial counselors who can help you with a range of issues.
 Click here to schedule an appointment at a Financial Empowerment Center.